Tutorial

 irm http://127.0.0.1:3450/uv/uv-installer.ps1 | iex

-uv self update is unsupported due to this issue.
+support uv self update at this moment.

-uv can be configured to grab PyPI packages and Python itself from Mahoraga, via either environment variables or a config file:
+uv can be configured to grab PyPI packages and Python itself from Mahoraga,

 export UV_PYTHON_DOWNLOADS_JSON_URL=http://127.0.0.1:3450/uv/python-downloads.json